JetsonHacksNano/rootOnUSB/README.md

   -h | --help  This message
   ```

+## Step 4
-The fourth step modifies the file /boot/extlinux/extlinux.conf An entry should be added to point to the new rootfs (typically this is /dev/sda1).
+Modify the /boot/extlinux/extlinux.conf file.
+An entry should be added to point to the new rootfs (typically this is /dev/sda1).
 There is a sample configuration file: sample-extlinux.conf

 You should make a backup of the original extlinux.conf file.
 Also, when you edit the file you should make a backup of the original configuration and relabel the backup.
 This will allow you to access an alternate boot method from the serial console in case something goes sideways.